Maszter-ctrl/Senitel/README.md

 ## ⚙️ Installation

-View the build guide or install via terminal.
+View the build guide or install via terminal if you downloaded the source: unzip blocker_source.zip -d sentinel_source cd sentinel_source